 The Co-op Bags Syndrome has negative health, national, and financial impacts.
 How?

-Health-wise, product packaging technology has advanced significantly in recent decades, making it very difficult for product contents to leak, unless glass breaks.
+In fact, product packaging techniques have advanced significantly in recent decades, making it very difficult for a product’s contents to leak, unless it is glass that can break.

 In many countries, shoppers put everything in one bag, and there have been no reported cases of fainting, exhaustion, or death from “mixing” items.
 Therefore, shoppers are health-safe from mixing hazards, if any exist.